Dental Crowns & Bridges

 Three bridges are available to patients depending on their needs.
 Traditional bridges entail using a crown on either side of the gap.
 Cantilever bridges are put to use when only two neighboring teeth need altering.
 Maryland bonded bridges are constructed out of porcelain and are fused to metal.
 The porcelain or metal points of the bridge are then bonded to existing teeth.

 Porcelain and resin are the two most widely used materials to craft crowns.
 Porcelain, however, is the preferred material due to its resilience to staining and decay.
-Porcelain more closely resembles the original appearance of the tooth than does a resin crown.
+Porcelain more closely resembles the original appearance of teeth than resin crowns.
 Porcelain more closely resembles the authentic material of teeth and in effect, functions at a higher level than competing materials.